Looking forAnthony Joshuaoutside the UK?Take me there

 After an amateur career which saw him twice claim the Haringey Box Cup, win the 2010 senior ABA Championships and, of course, take home a gold medal at the 2012 London Olympics, Anthony Joshua was awarded with an MBE for his services to boxing before he'd even thrown a punch as a professional.

-Since then, five first-round knockouts; six world title bouts; and a 100 per cent career success rate have followed; and Anthony Joshua's professional fight record is exemplary.
-From Dylan White to Dominic Breazeale, Eric Molina to Wladimir Klitschko; none have been able to go the full 12 rounds with the Watford man, with only Joseph Parker able to stay the course so far.
+Since then, five first-round knockouts; ten world title bouts; and only one loss have followed (Anthony lost to Andy Ruiz Jr in their first bout in June 2019, then won the rematch in December 2019).
+Anthony Joshua's professional fight record is exemplary.
+From Dillian Whyte to Dominic Breazeale, Eric Molina to Wladimir Klitschko; few have been able to go the full 12 rounds with the Watford man.

 Emanuele Leo was floored inside three minutes on Joshua's professional debut; fellow Britons Paul Butlin and Dorian Darch were dispatched in two rounds; before Denis Bakhtov was bettered inside two as Joshua claimed the WBC International heavyweight belt almost a year to the day after his professional debut.